 (1) The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or are necessary or convenient to be prescribed for giving effect to the purposes of this Act.

-(2) Without limiting the generality of subsection (1) regulations may make provision as to —

-(a) the use of the common seals of the Commission and the Corporation in Western Australia and elsewhere; and
+(2) Without limiting subsection (1), regulations may provide for the use of the common seal of the Commission in Western Australia and elsewhere.

-(b) the application to the Corporation, the directors of the Corporation, or the officers and employees employed in the service of the Corporation, either with or without modification or variation, of any written law which would not otherwise be binding on the Corporation, the directors of the Corporation, or those officers and employees; and

-(c) the requirements and procedures which are to be observed or followed in, or in relation to, borrowing by the Corporation and the issue and recording of debt paper.
+[Section 45 amended by No. 45 of 1996 s.
+24.]

 Part V — Repeal, amendments, saving, validation and transitional

 46. Repeal and amendments